16th September (painting): Analysis

 All elements of the painting are rendered in a realistic manner, but the painting is in line with Magritte's other Surrealist works because the Moon appears entirely in front of the tree, rather than shining through its leaves–which is impossible in the real world.

 It is unclear whether the title holds any particular significance.
 According to Magritte's journals, it was suggested by his friend, Surrealist poet Louis Scutenaire.

 Some analyses have noted that the phase of the Moon in the painting does not match the phase that the Moon was in on 16 September 1956.

 History

 Magritte painted 16th September in July 1956, while under exclusive contract with Alexander Iolas, an art dealer who popularized Magritte's work in the United States.
 During this period, Magritte often painted many variations on the same theme; as such, there are several versions of 16th September, with two of them dated to 1956.
-The Minneapolis Institute of Art holds one version, which has red highlights and was done in goache and graphite on paper.
+The Minneapolis Institute of Art holds one version, which has red highlights and was done in gouache and graphite on paper.

-The painting received attention during a 2011 exhibition of Magritte's works at the Tate Liverpool gallery, when fans of English musician Marc Bolan drew connections between 16th September and Bolan's death, which occurred on that date.
+The painting received attention during a 2011 exhibition of Magritte's works at the Tate Liverpool gallery, when fans of English musician Marc Bolan drew connections between 16th September and Bolan's death, which occurred on that date in 1977.
 The official Marc Bolan fan club held a giveaway for tickets to the exhibit and arranged a meetup there on 16 September of that year.